‘Hooked on a Feeling’ singer B.J. Thomas dies at 78

 Thomas had few pop hits after the mid-1970s, but he continued to score on the country charts with such No. 1 songs as “Whatever Happened to Old-Fashioned Love” and “New Looks from an Old Lover.”
 In the late 1970s and early ’80s, he was also a top gospel and inspirational singer, winning two Dove awards and five Grammys, including a Grammy in 1979 for best gospel performance for “The Lord’s Prayer.”

-Fans of the 1980s sitcom “The Facts of Life” heard him as the singer of the show’s theme song.
+Fans of the 1980s sitcom “Growing Pains” heard him as the singer of the show’s theme song.
 He also acted in a handful of movies, including “Jory” and “Jake’s Corner” and toured often.
 Recent recordings included “Living Room Music,” featuring cameos from Lyle Lovett, Vince Gill and Richard Marx.
 He had planned to record in 2020 in Muscle Shoals, Alabama, but the sessions were delayed because of the pandemic.

 Thomas married Richardson in 1968, and had three daughters: Paige, Nora and Erin.
 He and his wife worked on the 1982 memoir “In Tune: Finding How Good Life Can Be.”
 His book “Home Where I Belong” came out in 1978 and was co-authored by Jerry B. Jenkins, later famous for the million-selling “Left Behind” religious novels written with Tim LaHaye.